 The Community Schools Advisory Council at Nueva Vista will meet regularly to discuss site needs and goals.
+An MOU between the National Education Association - Jurupa and Jurupa Unified School District is in place establishing the structure for a separate Community Schools Advisory Council at each school site.
 The community school teacher on special assignment will hold a position on this council and will be responsible for the ongoing community engagement of educational partners at the school site to help inform the development and sustainability of community schools.
 Nueva Vista's Advisory Council will engage the community through the lens of the community school pillars to support alignment with the community school's implementation plans and the site Single Plan for Student Achievement.
 The Community Schools committee meetings will be open to all parents from our school community.
 The National Education Association further supports JUSD's community school teams through Jurupa's participation in the NEA Community School Institute.
 This council will conduct an annual needs assessment utilizing our Panorama Survey, Community Schools Needs Tools, LCAP, and focus groups, with site-based parent groups and site leadership to inform and support updating the implementation plan, which will be posted online.